ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 ## Pending

-A Promise is in a *pending* state whenever the method has not completed successfully nor has is completed unsuccessfully.
+A Promise is in a *pending* state whenever the method has not completed successfully nor has it completed unsuccessfully.
 This is the case whenever the Promise object was initially created and placed on the wait queue.
 It is also in this state when the defined method has not completed its task or that an error was not generated.
 Basically, this just means that the function is in